ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: System Architecture and Operational Model

-ZK-AMS consists of four operational roles (Fig.~\ref{fig:zkams_overview}), separated into an off-chain data/compute plane and an on-chain settlement plane. \begin{itemize} \item \textbf{Users (service consumers)}: Each user holds a PHC and runs a client that (i) produces a privacy-preserving admission credential (instance--witness form) and (ii) contributes encrypted updates to the off-chain accumulator during batching.
+ZK-AMS separates an off-chain data/compute plane from an on-chain settlement plane.
+The main roles are: \begin{itemize} \item \textbf{Users:} Each user holds a PHC, transforms it into a privacy-preserving admission credential, participates in encrypted off-chain batching, and later provisions a Soul Account after successful admission.

-\item \textbf{Permissionless Batch Submitter (PBS)}: Any node may act as the PBS to finalize a batch: it reads the public off-chain transcript, collects decryption shares, reconstructs the final folded instance, generates the succinct proof $\pi$ and the batch admission list $X$ (containing PHC hashes and seed keys of the users in the batch), and submits the pair $(\pi, X)$ on-chain.
-The PBS is \emph{untrusted}: it should learn no individual witness and cannot forge a valid batch proof.
+\item \textbf{Permissionless Batch Submitter (PBS):} Any node may act as the PBS by collecting the public off-chain transcript, obtaining the folded admission material, generating the succinct proof, and submitting the batch to the blockchain.
+The PBS is not trusted with individual user witnesses.